-These policies and procedures will be reviewed and updated annually by the Title IX/504 Coordinator and/or Assistant Vice President of Human Resources.
-Title IX/504 Coordinator or the Assistant Vice President of Human Resources reserves the right to make changes to this document as necessary and once those changes are posted online, they are in effect.
-The Title IX/504 Coordinator may make minor modifications to procedure that do not materially jeopardize the fairness owed to any party, such as to accommodate summer schedules, etc. The Title IX/504 Coordinator or Assistant Vice President of Human Resources may also vary procedures materially with notice (on the institutional web site, with appropriate date of effect identified) upon determining that changes to law or regulation require policy or procedural alterations not reflected in this policy and procedure.
+These policies and procedures will be reviewed and updated annually by the Assistant Vice President for Equity, Diversity and Inclusion.
+The Assistant Vice President for Equity, Diversity and Inclusion reserves the right to make changes to this document as necessary and once those changes are posted online, they are in effect.
+The Assistant Vice President for Equity, Diversity and Inclusion may make minor modifications to procedure that do not materially jeopardize the fairness owed to any party, such as to accommodate summer schedules, etc. The Assistant Vice President for Equity, Diversity and Inclusion may also vary procedures materially with notice (on the institutional web site, with appropriate date of effect identified) upon determining that changes to law or regulation require policy or procedural alterations not reflected in this policy and procedure.
 Procedures in effect at the time of the resolution will apply to resolution of incidents, regardless of when the incident occurred.
 Policy in effect at the time of the offense will apply even if the policy is changed subsequently but prior to resolution, unless the parties consent to be bound by the current policy.
 If government regulations change in a way that impacts this document, this document may be construed to comply with government regulations in their most recent form.

-This document does not create legally enforceable protections beyond the protection of the background state and federal laws which frame such codes generally.
+This document does not create legally enforceable protections beyond the protection of the background state and federal laws, which frame such codes generally.

-This policy and procedure is in effect for the 2018 winter term and was implemented January 1, 2018.
+This policy and procedure is in effect for the 2020 fall semester and was implemented August 14, 2020.